 A number of internationally recognised standards exist on which effective risk management regimes can be built.
-NHBC's Risk Management Framework was built based on ISO 31000: Risk Management - Guidelines (not accredited).
+NHBC risk framework was built based on ISO 31000: Risk Management - Guidelines (not accredited).
 The requirements of the principles and guidelines are integrated into the Risk Management Framework.